mapbox/pyskel/README.md

 Pyskel
 ======

-A skeleton of a Python package
+A skeleton of a Python package with CLI and test suite included.

 ![](https://farm4.staticflickr.com/3951/15672691531_3037819613_o_d.png)